"A true leader has the confidence to stand alone and the courage to make tough decisions."

 Leadership is the capacity to guide others toward shared purpose while serving their growth and welfare.
 It's not about commanding or controlling.
 It's about creating conditions where people find their own strength and give their best.
 The true leader empowers others to become leaders.

 At its heart, leadership is service.
-You take responsibility for the whole, not just yourself.
-You provide direction, not detailed orders.
-You build others' capabilities, not dependency.
-You lead by example, living what you ask of others.
+We take responsibility for the whole, not just ourselves.
+We provide direction, not detailed orders.
+We build others' capabilities, not dependency.
+We lead by example, living what we ask of others.

 This is the King at maturity.
 The Mature King leads to serve his realm's flourishing, not to build himself up.
 His authority comes from trust, earned through consistent care for those he leads.
-People follow because they respect him, not because they are forced.
+People follow because they respect him, not because they must.

 Leadership and the King

-In yourself: You lead yourself first.
-You have sovereignty over your own life—your choices, your development, your direction.
-You don't wait for others to tell you what to do.
-You take responsibility for your own growth and conduct.
+In ourselves: We lead ourselves first.
+We have sovereignty over our own life—our choices, our development, our direction.
+We don't wait for others to tell us what to do.
+We take responsibility for our own growth and conduct.

-In relationships: You take initiative and provide direction when needed, but don't dominate.
-You help others see possibilities they might miss.
-You support people in developing their own leadership.
+In relationships: We take initiative and provide direction when needed, but don't dominate.
+We help others see possibilities they might miss.
+We support people in developing their own leadership.

-In your realm: You create vision and direction for the groups you join.
-You take responsibility for outcomes, not just your part.
-You build cultures where leadership is shared.
+In our realm: We create vision and direction for the groups we join.
+We take responsibility for outcomes, not just our part.
+We build cultures where leadership is shared.

 The Mature King doesn't confuse leadership with control.
 He creates space for others to grow and lead.
 The best measure of his leadership is how capable people become.